AmsaleTsige/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 0 Write a program that prints putchar task 1 Write a function that prints in alphabet task 2 Write a function that prints 10 times the alphabet in lowercase
+task 0 Write a program that prints putchar task 1 Write a function that prints in alphabet task 2 Write a function that prints 10 times the alphabet in lowercase task 3 Write a function that checks for lowercase character